 Students enrolled in the ACES Living-Learning Program (ACES LLP) are required to abide by policies set by the University of Maryland, the Honors College, and the ACES Program.

-Complete the ACES LLP Exit Survey
+- Complete the LLP withdrawal form

 Students who withdraw from the University of Maryland are automatically withdrawn from the ACES LLP.